outcomesinsights/generalized_data_model/README.md

 ## visits

-- Represents an visit between a patient and one provider in a particular place of service (on a single day?)
+- Represents an visit between a patient and a particular place of service
 - Can be pointed to by multiple clinical, detail, and exposure records
 - Vocabularies
   - Place of service